rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 ## Executive Summary

-Total Revenue for 2016 to 2020 was $55M with a profit of $26.6M  from 26K orders. **Revenue and order counts showed a parallel upward movement increasing Year over Year.** Both metrics **reached the peak in 2019** before falling sharply in 2020 owing to the pandemic.
-In 2020 revenue and order counts dropped sharply following a downward trend throughout the year.

-Quarterly patterns reveal that each year till 2019, **revenue and order counts showed a decline in the first two quarters and a massive rise in the last two**.
-The slump in the first two quarters could be attributed to — and the year end rise could be attributed to holiday season surges.
+The business generated a total revenue of $55M through 26K orders with a profit of ~ $27M in the years 2016 to 2020.

+R**evenue and order volume showed a parallel upward trend till 2019 and dropped significantly in 2020 due to the pandemic.
+Over the years a quarterly trend emerged, where revenue and growth showed a decline from Q1 to Q2 and then an increase from Q3 to Q4.
+This pattern can be explained by the end of year festive surges.**

-The major drivers of this seasonality trend were- computers, cameras and camcorders, cell phones and TV and Video.
+The **major drivers** of the seasonality trend were- **computers, cameras and camcorders, cell phones and TV and Video**.

-Overall, regionally- United States,United Kingdom and Germany were the top 3 Revenue Contributors.
-Second in line to in-store US channels, the online channel generated a revenue of $ 11M.

-Overall,in terms of average order value- it was comparable across regions.
+Overall, computers were the major contributor in revenue and order volume.
+Games and Toys were the least contributors to revenue while TV and Video category drove the least orders.
+Profit margins were comparable across product categories.

+Regionally, the **United States** contributed to nearly half of the total revenue while countries like France earned the lowest revenue but the AOV was comparable across the countries which indicates that differences in order volume led to the differences in performance.

+Since the United States drove a revenue of ~23M which is almost half of the total revenue, the focus is on this market to identify levers of growth and areas of improvement.